Families and households

-Your rights if you live with a partner depend on if you rent or own your home and if you are married or in a civil partnership.
-There's no common law marriage in Scotland - check your rights.
+If you live with a partner your cohabitation rights depend on if you rent or own your home and if you are married or in a civil partnership.
+There's no common law marriage in Scotland.

 It's natural that you won't always see eye to eye with your parents.
 If you're having problems living at home, check what your options are and how you might improve relationships to let you stay.

-Having children is one of life's biggest changes and could dramatically change your housing needs.
+Having children is one of life's biggest changes.
 This section explains how your legal rights in relation to housing are affected by pregnancy.

-This section helps you solve posssible housing issues if you are separating from your husband, wife or partner.
+This section gives advice to help you solve possible housing issues if you are separating from your husband, wife or partner.
 Your rights depend on several factors so see what your situation means you should do.

-How to tackle housing issues around domestic abuse: finding somewhere to live, what to do if you're homeless due to domestic abuse and how to exclude the abusive partner from your home.
+How to tackle housing issues around domestic violence and abuse: finding somewhere to live, what to do if you're homeless due to domestic abuse and how to exclude the abusive partner from your home.

-This page has information on getting counselling or mediation to help work through your problems.
+This page has information on getting couples or family counselling and mediation to help work through your problems.